Esri/arcgis-maps-sdk-swift-toolkit/Documentation/ConfigureAppSecrets.md

 As a best-practice principle, our project conceals app secrets from source code by generating and compiling an `AppSecrets.swift` source code file at build time using a custom build rule.
 The same pattern can be applied to your app development as well.

-This build rule looks for a secrets file stored in the project's root directory, `/.secrets`.
+This build rule looks for a secrets file stored in the toolkit's root directory, `/.secrets`.

 Note: License strings are not required for development.
 Without licensing or licensing with invalid keys do not throw an exception, but simply fail to license the app, falling back to Developer Mode (which will display a watermark on the map and scene views).
 Apply the license strings when your app is ready for deployment.